DmitroC/CredentialDatabase/README.md

     splitter.sh
 </code></pre>

-each file includes email adresses and passwords(email and password are seperated with `:`) starting with specific letter.
+each file includes email adresses and passwords(email and password are seperated with `:`) starting with a specific letter.
 Example entry in folder
 **a/** and file **b**.
 <pre><code>
 AB-HK@hotmail.com:apple1